TeamForThePlanet/discord-bot/README.md

 ## Behaviour

 The bot has a chance to react with a random answer when the word "apero" or a beer emoji seems to appear in someone's message.

+## Translation

+In order to extract messages to translate, you can use this command:

+    pybabel extract . -o locale/base.pot

+Then you can update translations for a locale like this:

+    pybabel update -d locale -l fr_FR -i locale/base.pot

+If the locale doesn't exist in the locale directory, you'll want to init that locale with this command:

+    pybabel init -d locale -l it -i locale/base.pot

+Finally, after editing `.mo` files, you can compile translations in a `.po` file with this command:

+    pybabel compile -d locale